maladzenkau/image2rtsp/README.md

 This project is a migration from ROS1 to ROS2.
 The original code was developed by [CircusMonkey](https://github.com/CircusMonkey/ros_rtsp/tree/master).
 I would like to express my gratitude for his contribution.

 ## image2rtsp
-The migration is still in process, thus the full functionality of the original package is not presented yet.
-The current version supports only the conversion of one chosen ROS2 topic into an RTSP stream with an expected delay of about 30-50ms.
+This project enables the conversion of a selected ROS2 topic of type `sensor_msgs::msg::Image` into an `RTSP` stream, with an anticipated delay of approximately 30-50ms.
+The generated stream can be utilized for various purposes such as remote control, object detection tasks, monitoring, and more.
+Please note that the migration process is ongoing, and therefore, the complete functionality of the original package is not yet available.
-It is being developed on Ubuntu 20.04 with ROS2 Foxy.
+The development is being carried out on Ubuntu 20.04 with ROS2 Foxy.
 ## Dependencies
 - ROS2 foxy